omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 + **Data source**: Select the data source to get the properties from; User (meaning Omnia user), User (Microsoft Graph) or User (Sharepoint).
 + **Select properties**: Select the property here.
 + **Completeness impact**: You can set the completeness impact to Low, Medium or High.
+When the completeness impact is calculated, Low is 1, Medium is 2 and High 3.
+The aggregated points are then divided with the total points possible, to yield the percentage.

 When editing the settings for a property (using the pen), an additional setting is available: